(We may earn a commission via affiliate links in this post. Read our full disclosure policy.)

 Inside, you will find a spacious farmhouse kitchen, with plenty of natural light that overlooks the garden.

-Downstairs, you can kick back and relax and feel like you in a Pottery Barn catalogue!
-It’s just so charming.
-Watch TV or spend sometime surfing the internet.
-This place has great Wifi.
+Downstairs, you can kick back and relax and feel like you in a Pottery Barn catalog!

 The family room is spacious with adequate seating for the entire family.
-You can spend time there, but we prefered relaxing in the sunroom and outside in the private garden!
+You can spend time there, but we preferred relaxing in the sunroom and outside in the private garden!

 And if you want a cold beverage or a sandwich, there is a quaint little bar & grill across the street.
 When I say across the street, I mean directly across the road.
 How cool is that?